Struct LexeWallet

 Wait for a payment to reach a terminal state (completed or failed).

 Polls the node with exponential backoff until the payment finalizes or the timeout is reached.
-Defaults to 10 minutes if not specified.
+Defaults to 600 seconds (10 minutes).
 Maximum timeout is 86,400 seconds (24 hours).

 Source